ted-tanner/entries-backend/Readme.md

 * Make sure unverified `users` table records get removed in a timely manner (every hour).
 This may require temporarily storing a user_created timestamp.
 * Make sure undeleted `user_deletion_requests` and `user_deletion_request_budget_keys` table records get removed in a timely manner (every hour).
 * Rename app to "Entries"
-* Limit public keys per budget to 200.
-This prevents searching for a key from taking a long time.
 * Throttle obtain_nonce_and_auth_string_salt endpoint
 * Throttle budget invites to prevent spam
-* Return codes with more information for the app (i.e. first few chars of response payload give more information about errors)
 * Provide hashing parameters to client along with salt.
-*  Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key.)
-This should also log all other devices out.
-* TOTP Should *not* allow just expired or upcoming codes to be used.
-The must be a better solution.
+* TOTP Should *not* allow upcoming codes or codes that just expired to be used.
+There must be a better solution.
 * Different TOTP key per user for additional security (rotate with every sign in) stored as bytes in the DB
 * Never tell the client to hash with fewer than a certain number of iterations of argon2.
 * Endpoints for getting and updating user_security_data